cindyzhong/trt_data_lit_grp_python/README.md

 Note: if you have installed Anaconda for Windows, go to Anaconda Command Prompt, cd into C:\Program Files\Anaconda2\Scripts

-2. Now, create a Twython instance with your Consumer Key and Consumer Secret
+Create a Twython instance with your Consumer Key and Consumer Secret

 ```
 import Twython